rahulrj/Machine-Learning/P2-Student Intervention System/README.md

 **Disadvantages of SVM**
 - SVMs don't work well with large datasets because the time complexity of training them is of the order of O(N^3).From a practical point of view this is the most serious problem of the SVMs is the high algorithmic complexity and extensive memory requirements of the required quadratic programming in large-scale tasks.
 - Also they don't work when the data contains a lot of noise and the classes are overalpping to each other.
-- In situations where the number of features for each object (pp) exceeds the number of training data samples (nn), SVMs can perform poorly.
+- In situations where the number of features for each object exceeds the number of training data samples, SVMs can perform poorly.
 This can be seen intuitively, as if the high-dimensional feature space is much larger than the samples, then there are less effective support vectors on which to support the optimal linear hyperplanes.

 **Why choose this model?**